rooseveltframework/roosevelt/README.md

 Making controller files
 ===

-Controller files are just [standard Express routes](http://expressjs.com/api.html#app.VERB).
+Controller files are places to write [Express routes](http://expressjs.com/api.html#app.VERB).
 A route is the term Express uses for URL endpoints, such as `http://yoursite/blog` or `http://yoursite/about`.

-To make a new controller, just make a new file in the controllers directory.
+To make a new controller, make a new file in the controllers directory.
 For example:

 ```js
 module.exports = (router, app) => { // router is an Express router and app is the Express app created by Roosevelt